 Euro zone bond yields near two-month highs ahead of U.S. jobs data

-Euro zone bond yields held near two-month highs on Friday ahead of U.S. jobs data that kept market focus squarely on inflation.
-A Reuters poll expects the U.S. economy will have added 300,000 jobs in August, down from the 528,000 in July that had come as an upward surprise, and a slight decline in average earnings on a monthly basis.

-Sept 2 (Reuters) - Euro zone bond yields held near two-month highs on Friday ahead of U.S. jobs data that kept market focus squarely on inflation.
+Sept 2 (Reuters) - Euro zone bond yields were near two-month highs on Friday ahead of U.S. jobs data that kept market focus squarely on inflation.

-A Reuters poll expects the U.S. economy will have added 300,000 jobs in August, down from the 528,000 in July that had come as an upward surprise, and a slight decline in average earnings on a monthly basis.
+A Reuters poll expects the U.S. economy will have added 300,000 jobs in August, still a strong pace though down from the 528,000 in July that had come as an upward surprise.

 "The market's probably expecting a fairly strong set of labour market numbers from the data we already have out this week," said Peter McCallum, rates strategist at Mizuho in London.

-U.S. money markets currently price in over a 70% chance of a 75 bps Fed move this month.
+U.S. money markets currently price in over a 70% chance of a 75 basis-point (bps) Fed move this month.
 Another strong labour market print would cement expectations for the 75 bps move.
 FEDWATCH

-In the euro zone, bond yields edged lower from two-month highs reached on Thursday.
-Germany's 10-year yield, the benchmark for the bloc, was up around 2 basis points (bps) to 1.59% by 0748 GMT, after rising to 1.63% on Thursday, the highest since end-June.
+In the euro zone, bond yields rose on Friday, keeping close to highs breached on Thursday.
+Germany's 10-year yield, the benchmark for the euro area, was up around 3 bps to 1.60% by 1035 GMT, having risen to 1.63% on Thursday, the highest since end-June.
 DE10YT=RR

+The bloc's bond yields have delivered a third week of sharp rises this week.
+Investors have sharply raised their bets on a large 75 bps rate hike from the ECB at its policy meeting next Thursday following hawkish rhetoric from policymakers and another higher-than-expected rise to a new record high in August inflation.

 "I think we're going to be range-bound in outright yields until the ECB meeting," McCallum at Mizuho said.